zhaogaojian/Git-Source-Control-Provider/README.md

 *   This upgrade might not look like much on the surface, but under the hood, it was pretty large.
 Please post any issues https://github.com/jzoss/Git-Source-Control-Provider or contact me directly if you find any bugs of have any questions.
 *   I'm not asking for donataions or anything, but if you want to fuel my nerd happy-ness please rate the plugin and tell me how you like it.

-### Future Version

-*   Performance - I want it to be the faster git provider out there.
-*   Keep fixing bugs people find.
-*   Fix the hundreds of Warnings.
-*   Add new test project to replace the test project that had to be removed.
-*   Remove all the dead code.
-*   Finish move to libgit2sharp.

 ## Notice : Initial Visual Studio 2015 Upgrade